Dropbox

 Rationale

-Dropbox does not discriminate against religious organizations in its charitable giving.
-It restricts its charitable goals to environmental sustainability, foster care, and other human rights missions (1)(2).
+Dropbox’s HRC CEI rating indicates the company will not donate to non-religious charities unless they embrace controversial sexual identity policies (1)(2).
+Dropbox does not appear to discriminate against religious organizations in its charitable giving.
+The company focuses on funding organizations that support, environmental sustainability, foster care, and other human rights missions (3)(4).

 Criteria